 No. Makita 7.2V, 12V max, and 36V Lithium-Ion batteries require different chargers.
 For the full line-up of Makita Lithium-Ion battery chargers, go to the ACCESSORIES link at makitatools.com

 Yes.
 The arbor size of Makita 18V LXT Metal Cutting Saws (including models BCS550 and XSC01 with a 5-3/8” blade, and the XSC02 with a 5-7/8” blade) is 5/8".
 Makita makes several replacement blades that fit the saw for a range of metal cutting applications.
-For more information, contact the Makita Call Center at (800)4-MAKITA.
+For more information, contact the Makita Call Center, located in Buford, Georgia, at (800)4-MAKITA.

 No -- only use genuine Makita batteries and chargers.
 Makita Lithium-Ion batteries are manufactured to strict standards, and are engineered with internal electronic circuitry to monitor the battery conditions when in use with Makita tools and chargers.
 By using a non-genuine Makita "knock-off" battery or batteries that have been altered, the sophisticated electronic communication system between the battery and charger as well as between the battery and the tool may be defeated.
 This will result in:

 - Voiding the Makita Warranty for the Makita tool and charger